MohammedRashad/Crypto-Copy-Trader/README.md

 # Known Bugs
 - Currently Nothing

- Please [open anissue](https://github.com/MohammedRashad/Crypto-Copy-Trader/issues/new) to help us fix any bugs or request features if needed.
+ Please [open an issue](https://github.com/MohammedRashad/Crypto-Copy-Trader/issues/new) to help us fix any bugs or request features if needed.

 # Contributors